Who missed last month’s horrifying quiz? Actually, just between you and me, it looks like everyone did! Yeesh! Here it is again:

 Trouble sleeping apparently.
 Wants to play in the middle of the night.

-Well I looked and looked in the repertory in my desperation and seem to have stumbled onto something.
+Well I looked and looked in the Homeopathic Repertory [index of symptoms] in my desperation and seem to have stumbled onto something.
 Of all things, _____________.
 I focused on the sensitivity to noise, irritability, and the sleeplessness.
 It especially had the “sensitive hearing, noise is painful, sensitive to noise, music and voices.
 Sensitive to noises, even if anyone walks across the floor.
 Fear of least noise.
 Annoyed by voices.”

-It also had some restlesslessness and sleeplessness.
+It also had some restlessness and sleeplessness.
 “Great nervous agitation and restlessness.
 Hysteria, screaming weeping and restlessness.”

 To me, the noise was the big thing.
 I really didn’t know that I thought it would help, but it has.

 There were two big issues in this case: sensitivity to noise and insomnia.
-Now, what could that be, what could it be, what could it be…oh, I don’t know…could it be… COFFEA?
+Now, what could that be, what could it be, what could it be…oh, I don’t know…could it be… COFFEE?
 Yes, it could!
+Of course, homeopathic coffee which we spell as “Coffea” (because that’s Latin for coffee and all our remedy names are in Latin).

-A Miss Barbara Lowry from New Jersey writes:
+A Miss Barbara Lowry, a Quiz answerer from New Jersey, writes:

-At first I thought it might be Aurum, but Aurum, even though Aurum has fear of least noise, they are better for music and “Jose” is worse for ALL noise to the point of covering his ears all the time.
-Also, Aurum wants to kill himself and I think Aurum is a tetch too syphlitic for this case.
+At first I thought it might be Aurum, but Aurum, even though Aurum has fear of least noise, they are better for music and “Jose” is worse for ALL noise to the point of covering his ears.

 Nux Vomica looks good on many counts: shrieking, irritable, weeping, restless, waking at night, and doesn’t wish to have anything to do with anyone.
 But — I doubt that the Nux-v person would want to wake in the night to play because Nux-v people are restless but exhausted.